-How your house is affected one of the biggest concerns about Bankruptcy.
-In reality it is not automatically at risk.
-However you do need to understand the implications.
+The affect on your house or flat is one of the biggest concerns about Bankruptcy.
+Your property is not automatically at risk but you need to understand the implications.

-- What happens to your House if there is no equity?
+- What happens if there is no equity?

 - What if there is equity in the property?